mentalisttraceur/python-with/README.rst

 *Even those without the* ``with`` *statement and without the* ``yield from`` *expression.*

-For popular Python reimplementations with quicks or bugs that make the normal implementation of this module not work, other implementations are included in the source distribution.
+For popular Python reimplementations with quirks or bugs that make the normal implementation of this module not work, other implementations are included in the source distribution.